Diotima of Mantinea

 - Charles HartshorneLIGHTHOUSE

-Process theology — God dipolar, suffering with creation.
+Process theology makes God dipolar, suffering with creation.

 - T.H.
 GreenLIGHTHOUSE

-Idealist ethics — the common good as the proper end of state action.
+For his idealist ethics, the common good is the proper end of state action.

 - Tommaso CampanellaLIGHTHOUSE

-City of the Sun — utopian republic governed by knowledge.
+His City of the Sun is a utopian republic governed by knowledge.

 - NovalisLIGHTHOUSE